-The Department of Pediatrics, which includes more than 250 full-time faculty members focused on the problems of child health, has a long and rich history interwoven with the roots of Southwestern Medical School ("UT Southwestern: From Army Shacks to Research Elite") and with the development and growth of Children's Medical Center Dallas.
+The Department of Pediatrics, which includes more than 250 full-time faculty members focused on the problems of child health, has a long and rich history interwoven with the roots of Southwestern Medical School ("UT Southwestern: From Army Shacks to Research Elite") and with the development and growth of Children's Health℠ Children's Medical Center.

 Read a message from Department Chair Julio Pérez Fontán, M.D.

 As an academic department, Pediatrics has three major missions:

 - The constant effort to improve the standard of practice and the provision of the highest quality of patient care to infants, children, and adolescents who seek care or are referred to us from North Texas, other regions of the United States, or other countries.

 - The acquisition of new knowledge in developmental biology and pediatric care through research by pursuing unanswered questions and continuing to test and refine previously established ideas.

 - The education of medical students, residents, postdoctoral fellows, and other health care professionals by transmitting knowledge, instilling excitement for learning, and translating and refining questions raised during the process.

 - Children's Medical Center, our primary clinical partner, is a multispecialty inpatient and outpatient facility with state-of-the-art resources that sponsors with us a Pediatric Residency Program for more than 85 categorical pediatric residents.
 The Children's main campus in Dallas is licensed for 483 beds.
 Children's Medical Center Plano, a second full-service inpatient and outpatient facility, is licensed for 72 beds.
 Each year, Children's has more than 20,000 admissions, 200,000 outpatient visits, and 90,000 emergency room visits, and conducts nearly 20,000 surgical cases.